codebar/tutorials/sql/lesson1/tutorial.md

 .headers on
 ```

+These settings make the data easier to view.

 > The SQL environment does not execute any command until it meets a ";".
 If it doesn't respond to a query, look to see if the semi-colon is there.

 Let's write out something in the console, to make sure that our data is in place and working!